Adolf Miethe: Career

+Miethe served with Heinrich Ernemann, C. P. Goerz, Hugo Erfurth, Dr. Richard Neuhauss, and others on the board of the 1907 first International Photographic Exhibition, held in Dresden, 'a collective representation of Photography in all its branches and in all civilised countries.'
 In 1909, Miethe began working with an observatory for astrophotography.
 This interest led him to participate in several overseas expeditions, such as one in 1908 to Upper Egypt to examine twilight phenomena and the ultraviolet end of the solar spectrum.
 In 1910 he took part in a shipborne expedition to Spitsbergen led by Count Ferdinand von Zeppelin that focused primarily on meteorological issues but also considered the viability of exploring the polar regions by airship.
 In 1914, he led an expedition to Norway to observe the 21 August solar eclipse.

 In 1921, he set up a research institute for cinema technology for which he served as chairman of the board of trustees.